 Here are some pictures of the process and a couple of other notes:

-The girls are so excited about this!
+The girls are so excited about this which makes me just as excited!
 I love that since we don’t spoil them or do sweets all that often, that even something this simple will be exciting and memorable to them.
 Oh, and yes, I’m this cheap, but I let them each pick out a mug at the DI so it’ll be even more special to them.
 I figure that the likelihood of a kids mug getting broken is just about inevitable so I was not about to buy mugs at retail price…I may as well just burn the money if I were going to do that. 😉

 Make sure to share this post with anyone that might enjoy it too!